 703 Theories of Counseling (3).
 Permission of the instructor.
 Explores current theories of counseling, with emphasis on theory as a means of conceptualizing behavior change in the counseling process.

-704 College and Career Readiness (3).
+704 Promoting College and Career Readiness (3).
+Master of Education in School Counseling majors only.
 Course examines theories and models of career development, school transitions, college access/college admissions counseling, and educational policy.
 Students will utilize action plans that include assessment tools, information sources, and technology for diverse K-12 school communities.
-Restricted to student in M.Ed. in School Counseling.

 705 Internship in School Counseling and Consultation (39).
 Prerequisites, EDUC 606 and 608.
 Permission of the instructor.
 Places students in counseling and consultation under supervision in a school setting in order to develop competencies in individual counseling, group counseling, and consultation.
 May be repeated for credit for a maximum of 12 credit hours.